 How do you stay calm and manage your anxiety after a breakup?

-It might help you to take a walk when you're feeling anxious or do something that provides you with a cathartic release.
+It might help you to take a walk when you're feeling panic or do something that provides you with a cathartic release.
 Maybe you like to act, write, or draw.
 Perhaps it helps you to sing out your feelings in the shower.
 Whatever lets you release your emotions, do that.

 Also, meditation is a great way to channel your energy, let your thoughts be there, and practice grounding exercises.
 The most important thing to remember during a breakup is that all your feelings are valid.
 Anxiety can come from trying to control things that you can't.
 Allow yourself to experience them thoroughly so you can process them.